Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AAnd then Bristow Girls are great fun.
+Speaker AAnd then Bristol girls are great fun.

 Speaker AI have to say that because it's their podcast, isn't it?